sididev96/sididev96/README.md

-- Hi, I’m sidi
-- I’m interested in web development, and low level languages like asm/c/c++ (although i still dont know how to code in them :>)
+- Interested in web development, and low level languages like asm/c/c++ (although i still dont know how to code in them)
-- I’m currently learning HTML/CSS/JS plannign to pick up a framework like angular later.
+- Currently learning HTML/CSS/JS plannign to pick up a framework like angular later.
+- Have a niche interes in homebrew/console hacking
+- currently studying computer science